jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/prop-16.md

-## PROPOSITION 16: God is incorporeal.
+## Proposition 16: God is incorporeal.

 Proof: Body is the immediate subject oflocal motion (Def.
 7).
 Therefore if God were corporeal, he would be divided into parts; and this, since it clearly involves imperfection, it is absurd to affirm of God (Def.
 8).